 May be seen as a rim calcified mass within the abdomen.

-Megalencephaly (MEG) is a disorder characterised by an abnormally large brain.
+Megalencephaly (MEG) is a disorder characterized by an abnormally large brain.
 It is primarily a proliferative disorder of embryonic origin.
 It may involve all or part of the cerebral hemispheres and can be bilateral or unilateral.
 It is often associated with polymicrogyria or agyria.

 Mendelson syndrome or peptic pneumonia refers to acute chemical pneumonitis caused by the aspiration of stomach contents in patients under general anesthesia.